tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 : The number of tickets desired by the client when the server is willing to resume using the presented ticket.

-Clients can use the above structure to indicate their desired number of tickets for fresh or resumed connections.
+expected_count
+: The number of tickets the server expects to send in response to a client ticket_request extension.

+A client starting a fresh connection SHOULD set new_session_count to the desired number of session tickets and resumption_count to 0.
-Typically, once a client's ticket cache is primed, a resumption count of 1 is a good choice that allows the server to replace each ticket with a fresh ticket, without over-provisioning the client with excess tickets.
-However, clients which race multiple connections place a separate ticket in each will ultimately end up with just the tickets from a single resumed session.
+Once a client's ticket cache is primed, a resumption_count of 1 is a good choice that allows the server to replace each ticket with a fresh ticket, without over-provisioning the client with excess tickets.
+However, clients which race multiple connections and place a separate ticket in each will ultimately end up with just the tickets from a single resumed session.
 In that case, a resumption_count commensurate with the number of parallel sessions would be used.